-Scholarship on Pedagogy: In "The Politics and Pedagogy of Nationalism," (currently under review), I describe and provide instructions for implementing two assignments I developed for my Nationalism course.
+In "The Politics and Pedagogy of Nationalism: Authentic Learning on Identity and Conflict," (Journal of Political Science Education, 2020), I describe and provide instructions for implementing two assignments I developed for my Nationalism course.
 In the “nationalism in the news” assignment, students give an in-class oral presentation on a current news story, interpreting the event through the lens of course themes.
 In the “national anthems analysis” paper, students analyze the lyrics of the national anthem of their choosing, linking symbols to interpretations of different nationalism types.

 In an H-Diplo Roundtable, "Teaching Nationalism in IR," I join several scholars to consider why we should discuss nationalism in the international relations classroom, and to offer several practical ideas for how to do so.
 In my contribution, I discuss how to use news stories on identity and conflict as "teachable moments," and provide the outlines of two assignments -- a group podcast and an individual op-ed -- to help students apply IR theory to the world around them.

 In Strategies for Grad School and Beyond (2022), I join co-authors Sam Gubitz, Jennifer Kavanagh, and Kelly Piazza in our chapter "Pushing the Boundaries of your PhD: Exploring Careers Outside the Ivory Tower."
 In our chapter, we highlight the diversity of career options open to Political Science PhDs, in particular those outside of tenure track jobs at major research universities and small liberal arts colleges.
 The chapter describes the advantages, disadvantages, and how to prepare for teaching opportunities at the U.S. military service academies and professional military education institutions; pre-collegiate education positions; policy-focused jobs at think tanks, nonprofits, and in governments; and private sector jobs.